benmvp/slides/2017/nodevember/why-react.md

 - Then we can assert things on that mock:
 - How many times it was called (twice for 2 clicks)
 - What arguments it was last called with (2)
-- So we shouldn't inspect the `state` of the component (which would be 2)
+- Aagain: we shouldn't inspect the `state` of the component (which would be 2)
 - Instead we assert on the value in the handler (the public API)
 - Being able to unit test like this is a game-changer